 Nobody wants to smile with a mouth full of silver.
 Most people ask for tooth-colored fillings because they blend in with the color of your natural teeth and become invisible.

 - It bonds well to the tooth, making it stronger.

 They are used to fill cavities; they are also used to repair damaged, cracked, chipped, or fragile teeth.

 - Preserves the Natural Tooth

-With other options like amalgam, some tooth structure needs to be removed to replace the filling.
-When it comes to composite resin, this is unnecessary, spares a lot of your tooth structure.
+Some tooth structures must be removed with other options like amalgam to replace the filling.
+When it comes to composite resin, this is unnecessary and spares a lot of your tooth structure.

 What are the Disadvantages of Composite Fillings?